 - “Whose main duties are to preach doctrine, perform functions related to gatherings of the congregation or group or provide spiritual counselling”

-An evangelist like Billy Graham, for example, would rely on this exemption for a week-long crusade, as would an overseas pastor serving a two-year term in a local church.
+An evangelist like Billy Graham, for example, would rely on this exemption for a week-long crusade, as would an overseas pastor serving a 2-year term in a local church.
 The religious worker is entitled to be paid for work which falls within this exemption.

 Obtaining proper documentation under this exemption is important, as it may allow the worker to qualify for medical insurance, to access free public schooling for children, and to obtain a spousal work permit.
 A spousal work permit may be integral for qualifying for immigration as it is now difficult to obtain immigration under a work permit exemption.